CalvinHartwell/canonical-kubernetes-sonatype-nexus/README.md

 Nexus is a tried and tested product which has been around for many years and is used by many enterprise businesses world-wide.

-SonaType also provide an open-source, free release of the product which makes it a perfect pairing with Canonical Kubernetes.
+SonaType also provide an open-source, free release of the product (Nexus OSS)  which makes it a perfect pairing with Canonical Kubernetes.

+These steps should also work for Nexus Repository Pro, the commercial supported version of Nexus.

 ## Deploying Canonical Kubernetes